Jump to section

 Function of the Board of Directors

-The Board of Directors renders decisions concerning key management matters in light of the diverse opportunities and risks related to sustainability in the Group's wide range of business activities.
-In addition, the Board of Directors oversees the decision-making and operation of the business by the Management Council and the Executive Officers.
+The board of directors renders decisions concerning key management matters in light of the diverse opportunities and risks related to sustainability in the Group's wide range of business activities.
+Additionally, the board of directors oversees the decision-making and operation of the business by the management council and executive officers.

-For decision-making on important management matters, the Board of Directors deliberates and determines on the matters which are submitted to the Board of Directors after review by the Management Council and its advisory bodies, including the Company Investment Committee, the Corporate Sustainability Committee and the Corporate Strategy Promotion Committee.
+For decision-making on important management matters, the Board of Directors deliberates and determines on the formulation and revision of sustainability-related policies and targets, risks and opportunities in the overall business portfolio including sustainability - related, important initiatives related to the promotion of sustainability, and the handling of important issues related to policies on response to sustainability issues, which are submitted to the Board of Directors after review by the Management Council and its advisory bodies, including the Company Investment Committee, Corporate Sustainability Committee and Corporate Strategy Promotion Committee.

-The Board of Directors have identified the types of knowledge, experience, and competencies, etc. (hereinafter “Skills”) which enables the Board of Directors to adequately fulfill its roles of making decisions on important business matters and supervising business execution.
+In addition, the Board of Directors has identified the types of knowledge, experience, and competencies, etc. (hereinafter “Skills”) which enables the Board of Directors to adequately fulfill its roles of making decisions on important business matters and supervising business execution.
 Sustainability is one of the Skills.
+The Skills of individual Directors are determined after considering all their attributes, including their careers, knowledge, experience, capabilities, qualifications, and specific achievements, and discussing these with individuals concerned.
 For details, please refer “The knowledge, experience and competencies, etc. (Skills) that the Board of Directors is required to possess, and Skills that Directors or Audit & Supervisory Board Members currently in office possess”.

 Function of the Management Council and Executive Management

-The Management Council and executive management are responsible for decision-making and business execution of important sustainability-related management matters of the Group.
+Management Council and executive management are responsible for decision-making and business execution of important sustainability-related management matters of the Group according to the company regulations.
 The Management Council makes comprehensive decisions after consulting with the Corporate Sustainability Committee and other committees in order to assess and manage sustainability-related risks and opportunities and make effective decisions.

 Corporate Sustainability Committee